What is happening?

 Located on a new alignment to the east of the existing bridge, the new structure will feature dual basket-handle arch bridges with main channel spans of 800 feet.
 The bridges support six lanes in each direction, including an outboard bicycle and pedestrian path.

 Construction on the bridge corridor project began in the summer of 2017.
 Work in the river will continue throughout the project, and the approaches will be constructed in 2019 and 2020.
-The new bridge is scheduled to open in 2020, and the existing bridge will be demolished in 2021.
-Check out our drone footage (right).
+The new bridge is scheduled to open in 2021, followed by the demolition of the existing bridge.
+Check out our drone footage (above).

 How are we involved?